antonidag/myblog/content/en/posts/logic-app-multipart-form-data/index.md

 ## Reflections

-Once you figure out how the HTTP connector works for sending and reading multipart the content, it works quite well.
+Once you figure out how the HTTP connector works with its syntax for sending and reading multipart the content, it works quite well.
 You will probably need to do some additional quirks and fixes to make sure the data is sent correctly.

 Next stop will be how to read and send the content type `application/x-www-form-urlencoded`!